tomtom-international/configuration-service/README.md

 Note that include files do not have their own `modified` date.
 The modified date from the root node is always used to determine the date/time of the entire configuration.

+## Copying the Configuration File from an Existing Node

+You can use `GET /tree` to retrieve the full search tree from an existing node.
+You can actually use the output of this call as the input for a new node.
+All you need to do, is point the `ConfigurationService.startupConfigurationURI` property at it.

 ## Build Environment (Java 8)